As mentioned in some of my other articles, I couldn’t agree more.

-The fact is, when a lot of people think about a side hustle, they immediately think about investing in stocks, running a Shopify business, house and pet sitting, or starting a blog.
+The fact is, when a lot of people think about a side hustle, they immediately think about investing in stocks, running a Shopify business, house and pet sitting, or starting a WordPress blog with Bluehost.

-These are all great ideas for side hustles (14 Ideas for Side Hustles In 2021).
+These are all great ideas for side hustles.
 However, side hustles don’t have to be confined to one industry.
 Neither do they have to follow the conventional trends of a side hustle.

-Simply put, Forbes define a side-hustle as: an additional source of income.
-This may mean having a part time job, working as a freelancer, being an online marketer, building apps, inventing products etc. Pick your poison!
+Simply put, Forbes defines a side-hustle as an additional source of income.
+This may mean having a part-time job, working as a freelancer, being an online marketer, building apps, inventing products etc. Pick your poison!

-However remember, these must also be things that – as author Chris Guillebeau writes about in “Side Hustle: From Idea to Income” – can be done while still holding down a full time job.
-Otherwise, your side-hustle is just your main job (which for many, myself included, is the ultimate goal!)
+However, remember, these must also be things that – as author Chris Guillebeau writes about in “Side Hustle: From Idea to Income” – can be done while still holding down a full-time job.
+Otherwise, your side-hustle is just your primary job (which, for many, myself included, is the ultimate goal!)

 Why You Should Start A Side Hustle